-4. Click the Create button.
-The new Authorization header appears on the Content page.
+- 4. Click the Create button.
+The new Authorization header appears on the Content page. - 5.
+Click the Activate button to deploy your configuration changes.

 A detailed look at the Source field

 So what's going on in the Source field of the Authorization header?
 Here's the basic format: